jess-olena/solar-bess-financial-model/README.md

 ## *** Limitations & Next Steps ***
 Limitations:
-- Uses a single NYISO Zone A node and historical 2024 LBMP as a proxy for long-term pricing.
+- Uses a single NYISO Zone A node and historical 2024 LBMP as a proxy for long-term pricing
-- Assumes idealized BESS dispatch (may not capture actual summer revenue).
+- Assumes idealized BESS dispatch (may not capture actual summer revenue)
-- Does not currently model congestion, curtailment, or basis risk.
-- Financing structure is simplified (no explicit tax equity partnership).

 Potential extensions:
 - Adjust pricing to reflect potential negotiated PPA prices.